Staff & Board

 Her work has been exhibited in museums and galleries throughout the U.S., such as El Museo del Barrio, Museum of the City of NY and the Smithsonian Institution, and published in Photo District News (Aug 2016), Taproot Magazine, and Americanos: Latino Life in the U.S. She is a recipient of Saratoga Arts’ 2016 Individual Artist Grant, with prior awards from the Puffin Foundation, Mid Atlantic Arts Foundation, and residencies from Light Work, CPW, and Photo Resource Center.

-Juan Madrid joined the staff as CPW’s Digital Lab Manager in May 2015.
-In this role, Madrid oversees CPW’s Digital Kitchen, assisting CPW’s Artists-in-Residence, workshop students and instructors, and members of the community in scanning, printing, and overall digital workflow.
+Michael Yalamas joined the staff as CPW’s Interim Digital Lab Manager in January 2018.
+In this role, Yalamas oversees CPW’s Digital Kitchen, assisting CPW’s Artists-in-Residence, workshop students and instructors, and members of the community in scanning, printing, and overall digital workflow.

 Sean’s expertise draws from many of his unique experiences in life.
 He was a paratrooper in the US Army, he received a bachelor’s degree from Eastern New Mexico University with a concentration in broadcast communication, art and computer animation and earned an MFA in Computer Art from Syracuse University.
 In addition to managing his design firm, Studio Fusion, Sean Hovendick is also an exhibiting media artist and an Associate Professor serving as Director of the Graphic + Media Design program in the Department of Art + Design at Sage College of Albany.
 His procedural, time and image-based artworks explore the hidden forces of power, identity and social order within the mediated psyche.
 His work has been exhibited both nationally and internationally.